 You should definitely give public transport a go.
-You can buy tickets in the ticket machines available in every vehicle or via an app (Skycash, moBiLET or zBiletem).
-Szczecin Tourist Card replaces all tickets for 24-72 hours and additionally provides you with attractive
+You can buy tickets in the ticket machines available in every vehicle or via an app (Skycash, moBiLET or zBiletem), Szczecin Tourist Card replaces all tickets for 24-72 hours and additionally provides you with attractive discounts.

-A convenient way to go around the city are city bikes (Bike S. serviced by NextBike), electric scooters (Quick, Cabbi and Volt Scooters) and mopeds (ECOSHARE and Hop.City).
+A convenient way to go around the city are city bikes (Bike_S bike-smr.pl), electric scooters (Bolt, Tier) and mopeds (ECOSHARE).